 - Entries are void if they are in whole or in part illegible, incomplete, damaged or handwritten.
 No responsibility is assumed for late, lost, damaged, incomplete, illegible, postage due or misdirected mail entries.

 All eligible entries received will be judged by a qualified panel of judges chosen by Penguin Publishing Group and winners will be selected on or about June 15, 2017.
 Winning essays must demonstrate a comprehensive understanding of the themes and issues presented in Incidents in the Life of a Slave Girl.
 Submissions will be judged on style, content, grammar, and originality.
 Judges will look for clear, concise writing that is original, articulate, logically organized, and well supported.
-Winners will be notified by June 24th, 2016 via email, and will be announced online on or about July 1st, 2017.
+Winners will be notified by June 24th, 2017 via email, and will be announced online on or about July 1st, 2017.

 There are five (5) prizes available to be won.
 Each prize includes a check in the amount of one thousand dollars ($1,000.00) to be used toward winner’s tuition and/or expenses related to their higher education.
 Each prize also includes a Signet Classics Library for the winner’s school library, or public library in the case of a home-schooled winner (Approximate Retail Value (“ARV”) = $1,600.00).
 Total ARV per prize = $2,600.00.